orion3dgames/t5c/construction/Dev.to/dev_blog_part_9.md

 Hi all,

 Since I've managed to resolve most of the animations issues I was having, I decided to relax and work on some level design, keeping in mind that the overall goal was to make  enough content to bring the player from level 1 to level 10.
+The overall feeling should feel "grindy".

 ## Preparation is KEY